 A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
 With the change in the economy, however, some people have seen their score lowered as a result of job loss, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the factors in summing up your FICO score include:

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.